openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 After admin addresses issues it should either:
 - re-trigger greenboot healthcheck (`systemctl restart greenboot-healthcheck`), or
-- mark deployment as `healthy` using `microshift admin mark-deploy-as-healthy` (so next boot has correct information about previous boot health)
+- mark commit as `healthy` using `microshift admin mark-commit-as-healthy` (so next boot has correct information about previous boot health)

-> If new deployment is staged on top of unhealthy one, MicroShift will refuse to proceed with upgrade procedures.
+> If new commit is staged on top of unhealthy one, MicroShift will refuse to proceed with upgrade procedures.
-> Upgrade will be only supported from healthy deployment or clean state (manually removing MicroShift's data before
+> Upgrade will be only supported from healthy commit or clean state (manually removing MicroShift's data before
-> staging new deployment).
+> staging new commit).

 ##### Backup exists, restore succeeds, but system is unhealthy

 > Scenarios:
-> - System was rolled back to 1st deployment
+> - System was rolled back to 1st commit
->   (no more greenboot reboots, previous deployment was `unhealthy` -> restore)
+>   (no more greenboot reboots, previous commit was `unhealthy` -> restore)
-> - 1st and only ostree deployment with MicroShift:
+> - 1st and only ostree commit with MicroShift:
 >   - 1st boot OK, **manual** reboot
 >   - 2nd boot: data backed up, system NOK, **manual** reboot
 >   - 3rd boot: data restored, system NOK

 1. `microshift pre-run`
-   - Restore from `backups/current-deploy.id/`
+   - Restore from `backups/current-commit.id/`
-     > `prev-boot-deploy.system == unhealthy` &
+     > `prev-boot-commit.system == unhealthy` &
-     > `current-deploy != prev-boot-deploy` &
+     > `current-commit != prev-boot-commit` &
-     > `current-deploy exists in health.json and was healthy` &
+     > `current-commit exists in health.json and was healthy` &
-     > `backups/current-deploy.id/ exists`
+     > `backups/current-commit.id/ exists`
 1. `microshift run`
 1. System is unhealthy (red)
-1. Greenboot doesn't reboot device because `boot_counter` is only set when ostree deployment is staged
+1. Greenboot doesn't reboot device because `boot_counter` is only set when ostree commit is staged
 1. System requires manual intervention

    - Admin simply reboots the device
-     1. 1st ostree deployment boots
+     1. 1st ostree commit boots
      1. `microshift pre-run`
         - Do nothing
-          > `prev-boot-deploy.system == unhealthy` &
+          > `prev-boot-commit.system == unhealthy` &
-          > `current-deploy != prev-boot-deploy` &
+          > `current-commit != prev-boot-commit` &
-          > `backups/current-deploy.id/ exists`
+          > `backups/current-commit.id/ exists`
           >
-          > Admin should address the issue and either retrigger greenboot or manually mark deployment as healthy
+          > Admin should address the issue and either retrigger greenboot or manually mark commit as healthy
           > as part of manual intervention procedure.
      1. `microshift run`

    - Admin addresses the issue
      1. [MicroShift's health](#addressing-microshifts-health)
      1. Other components - admin's judgement
-     1. Admin retriggers greenboot or manually marks deployment as healthy
+     1. Admin retriggers greenboot or manually marks commit as healthy
      1. Reboots the device
      1. `microshift pre-run`
-        - Backup to `backups/prev-boot-deploy.id/`
+        - Backup to `backups/prev-boot-commit.id/`
-          > `prev-boot-deploy.system == healthy`
+          > `prev-boot-commit.system == healthy`
      1. `microshift run`

-##### 1st deployment is unhealthy, admin wants to stage another one
+##### 1st commit is unhealthy, admin wants to stage another one

 > Scenario:
-> - 1st deployment on system is unhealthy beyond recovery
+> - 1st commit on system is unhealthy beyond recovery
-> - Admin decides to try another deployment with different MicroShift build
+> - Admin decides to try another commit with different MicroShift build

-1. 1st deployment is unhealthy
+1. 1st commit is unhealthy
 1. Greenboot doesn't reboot because there's only one (no rollback, no `boot_counter`)
 1. Admin stops MicroShift: `systemctl stop microshift`
 1. Admin removes `microshift/` and `microshift-backups/`
-1. Admin stages 2nd deployment
+1. Admin stages 2nd commit
 1. System is rebooted
-1. 2nd deployment starts
+1. 2nd commit starts
 1. `microshift pre-run`
    - First boot
      > Neither `microshift/` nor `microshift-backups/` exist